 But sometimes reuptake happens too quickly, which can impair the electrical signal from one neuron to another.
-Well, a serotonin/norepinephrine reuptake inhibitor would impair the reuptake of the neurotransmitters serotonin and norepinephrine.
+Well, a serotonin norepinephrine reuptake inhibitor would impede the reuptake of the neurotransmitters serotonin and norepinephrine.
 Both are factors in the mood and anxiety disorders.

 Within the realm of the emotional/mental health disorders, the TCAs are also used in the treatment of the anxiety disorders, body dysmorphic disorder, eating disorders, the personality disorders, and more.

-They’re also used to treat situations such as chronic pain, neuropathic pain, fibromyalgia, migraine headache, irritable bowel syndrome (my daughter uses amitriptyline for IBS), and bedwetting.
+They’re also used to treat situations such as chronic pain, neuropathic pain, fibromyalgia, migraine headache, irritable bowel syndrome, and bedwetting.

 Yep.
-Common side effects include – dry mouth, constipation, drowsiness, urinary retention, restlessness, dizziness, appetite and weight change, sexual dysfunction, and nausea.
+Common side effects: dry mouth, constipation, drowsiness, urinary retention, restlessness, dizziness, appetite and weight change, sexual dysfunction, and nausea.
 Often, these symptoms disappear with continued use; and they’re frequently minimized by starting on a low dose with a gradual increase.

 The TCAs may ramp-up one’s response to alcohol and other drugs – prescribed and recreational.
 A TCA overdose can be especially dangerous.
 One of the reasons is it may take several hours for symptoms to present.

-Since the tetracyclic antidepressants are so closely related to the TCAs, we’re not going to go into much detail.
+Since the tetracyclic antidepressants (TeCAs) are so closely related to the TCAs, we’re not going to go into much detail.
 Oh, remember how the TCAs got their name from a three atom chemical structure?
-Well the TeCAs up the ante to four.
+Well, the TeCAs up the ante to four.

-FYI – you may find visiting the FDA’s Information for Consumers website helpful.
-Here’s the link.
+FYI: you may find visiting the FDA’s Information for Consumers and Patients site helpful.